Are there any tests required to apply to the school?

 What if my child is behind or ahead of most of his / her potential classmates in a certain area?

 This is why the initial screening is so important.
 Our teachers work hard to accurately develop a picture of your child as a whole.
 In the upper school, some classes like math are divided based on knowledge.
-It is not unheard of for a 6th-grader to be in class with an 8th-grader.
 In the lower school, our teachers will work one on one with your child to help bring them up to speed if they are behind, or challenge them to reach the next level if they are ahead.

 Why do you have uniforms?